michaelfeurstein/storyboard-language/README.md

 FadeOut(15)
 ```

-- [Functional Pearl]:Video: a user-facing DSL named Video for editing video.
+- [Functional Pearl]:Video: a user-facing DSL implemented with [Racket] named Video for editing video.
 (Andersen et al. 2017)[11]

-    This functional pearl focusses on the production of video processing for a conference.
-It uses [Racket].
-Excerpt Example:
+    This functional pearl focusses on the production of video processing for conference proceedings.

+    Excerpt froma video script.
+Example Scripts can be found in the publication by Andersen et al. (2017)[11]:

 ```
 #lang video